Los Angeles reaches deal with Olympic leaders for 2028 Summer Games

 The agreement follows a vote earlier this month by the International Olympic Committee to seek an unusual deal to award the 2024 and 2028 Games simultaneously.
 Paris is the only city left to host the 2024 Games.

-The Los Angeles City Council and U.S. Olympic Committee board of directors will consider the agreement for approval in August.
-If approved, the IOC, LA and Paris may enter a three-part agreement, clearing the way for the IOC to simultaneously award the 2024 Games to Paris, and the 2028 Games to LA.
+The Los Angeles City Council and U.S. Olympic Committee board of directors will consider the agreement in August.
+If approved, the IOC, LA and Paris could enter a three-part agreement, clearing the way for the IOC to award the 2024 Games to Paris, and the 2028 Games to LA.
 The IOC vote is scheduled for September, in Lima, Peru.

 In a statement, the Paris bid committee welcomed the announcement in Los Angeles but stopped short of confirming the obvious, that Paris is in line for the 2024 Games.